moroen/ZWave-MQTT-plugin/README.md

 If you migrate from OZW, this will be a new plugin with new devices.
 Once you delete OZW in domoticz, your old devices are gone.
 If you need to retain history then you need to replace the old device (https://www.domoticz.com/wiki/Managing_Devices#Replace_device) with the new one if identical devices are created.
 New devices will be (automatically) added to domoticz (new names, new IDX) on the first status change.
 To add a device to domoticz, toggle the device by any means, like using the zwave control-planel of zwavejs2mqtt.
 Battery devices need to be woken up.
 You can also re-interview nodes and, worst case, re-include but that should not be needed.

+## Clean up
+When everything functions currectly, delete the OZW hardware in domoticz.
+Please note that dzvents does not like multiple devices with the same name even if the hardware is disabled.
+Once you delete the OZW hardware, best to restart domoticz so all the new device names are picked up correctly.
+Also good to completely reboot to test total system startup (including zwavejs2mqtt service or docker container).

 ## Implemented command classes
 - 37 Switch binary
 - 38 Switch multilevel